Special values of anticyclotomic L-functions for modular forms: Introduction

-The evaluation of $P(\vp_f^\dagger,\chi)^2$ is a product of local toric period integrals by the \emph{fundamental} formula of Waldspurger \cite[Proposition\,7]{Waldsupurger:Central_value}.
+The value $P(\vp_f^\dagger,\chi)^2$ is a product of local toric period integrals by the \emph{fundamental} formula of Waldspurger \cite[Proposition\,7]{Waldsupurger:Central_value}.
 We make an explicit calculation of these local integrals.
 The new input is the calculation of the local toric integral of the $p$-stabilized local new vector at $p$.
 It is no surprise that the \padic multiplier $e_p(f,\chi)$ is contributed by this local integral.
-The theta element in \thmref{T:A} is defined to be $\Theta_\infty:=\Theta_\infty^{[0]}$.
 Note that Waldspurger's formula only computes $\wh\chi(\Theta_\infty)$ for \emph{finite order} characters $\chi$.
-To obtain the formula of $\wh\chi(\Theta_\infty)$ for all characters $\wh\chi\in\wtsp$, we show that $\wh\chi(\Theta^{[m]}_\infty)$ actually is independent of $m$ by the congruences among $\Theta^{[m]}_\infty$ (\corref{C:congruence.W}).
+We obtain the formula of $\wh\chi(\Theta_\infty)$ for characters $\wh\chi\in\wtsp$ of infinite order by a congruence trick (\corref{C:congruence.W}).

 The proof of \thmref{T:B} is based on the uniform distribution of CM points in the zero dimensional Shimura variety attached to the definite quaternion algebra $B$, which is the idea of Vatsal in his study on the non-vanishing of anticyclotomic central $L$-values of weight two modular forms.
 In the higher weight situation, the new idea is to use the congruences among modular forms.
 Roughly speaking, we construct a weight two $\Fpbar$-valued modular form $\bff_p$ such that the evaluations of $\bff_p$ and $\vp^{[0]}_f$ at Gross points are congruent to each other.
 We thus reduce the problem to $\bff_p$, for which the approach of Vatsal can be applied.
-Since the form $\bff_p$ is not a new form in general, we have to use a stronger uniform distribution result \cite[Proposition\,2.10]{Vatsal_Cornut:Documenta} and slightly generalized Ihara's lemma (\propref{L:Ihara2.W}).
+Since the form $\bff_p$ is not a new form in general, we have to use a stronger uniform distribution result \cite[Proposition\,2.10]{Vatsal_Cornut:Documenta} and slightly generalized Ihara's lemma (\lmref{L:Ihara2.W}).
 The proof of \thmref{T:C} is based on the same idea combined with a Galois average trick.